-*if you have made any purchase, we will keep your personal data in connection to your transaction for bookkeeping rules
+- if you have made any purchase, we will keep your personal data in connection to your transaction for book-keeping purposes

 Your right to object to processing based on legitimate interest:

-You have the right to object to processing of your personal data that is based on H&M legitimate interest.
-H&M will not continue to process the personal data unless we can demonstrate a legitimate ground for the process which overrides your interest and rights or due to legal claims.
+You have the right to object to processing of your personal data that is based on H&M’s legitimate interest.
+H&M will not continue to process the personal data unless we can demonstrate legitimate grounds for the process which overrides your interest and rights or due to legal claims.